-Hematopoietic cell transplantation (HCT) refers to a procedure in which hematopoietic cells are infused to restore bone marrow function in cancer patients who receive bone-marrow-toxic doses of cytotoxic drugs with or without whole body radiotherapy.
-Hematopoietic cells may be obtained from the transplant recipient (autologous HCT) or from a donor (allogeneic HCT).
+Hematopoietic stem-cell transplantation (HSCT) refers to a procedure in which hematopoietic stem cells are infused to restore bone marrow function in individuals with cancer who receive bone-marrow-toxic doses of cytotoxic drugs, with or without whole-body radiation therapy.
+Hematopoietic stem cells may be obtained from the transplant recipient (autologous HSCT) or from a donor (allogeneic HSCT).
 They can be harvested from bone marrow, peripheral blood, or umbilical cord blood shortly after delivery of neonates.
-Although cord blood is an allogeneic source, the cells in it are antigenically “naive” and are associated with a lower incidence of rejection or graft-versus-host disease (GVHD).
+Although cord blood is an allogeneic source, the stem cells in it are antigenically “naïve” and thus are associated with a lower incidence of rejection or graft-versus-host disease (GVHD).

 For the purposes of this policy, the term “reduced-intensity conditioning” will refer to all conditioning regimens intended to be non-myeloablative, as opposed to fully myeloablative (traditional) regimens.